OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RnaSeqQuantification.md

 #### View Navigation

 For each group, expression for normal samples is calculated as the average of Log2(FPKM + 0.1).
-For each tumor (disease) sample, when the Log2(FPKM + 0.1) value is larger than normal sample average by ExpressionUpRegulationCutoff or is smaller than normal average by ExpressionDownRegulationCutoff, this tumor sample is counted as up-regulated or down-regulated.
+For each tumor (disease) sample, when the Log2(FPKM + 0.1) value is larger than normal sample average by **Expression UpRegulation Cutoff** or is smaller than normal average by **Expression DownRegulation Cutoff**, this tumor sample is counted as up-regulated or down-regulated.

 The percentage showing on X axis = ( # of tumor samples up-regulated or down-regulated) / ( # of all tumor samples in this group).